 Our guide can help you understand what is needed to create your budget and why pricing for a small bathroom renovation can vary so greatly.

-What are the latest bathroom renovation trends?
+New small bathroom renovation trends?

 One of the first things we ask every client is what style or look are you trying to achieve with your small bathroom renovation.
 Sometimes you might be working with a designer who can help you through the planning process and other times you will do it yourself.